WinUP/workflow/README.md

 {
-    "producers": [], // Optional in each file "relations": [], // Optional in each file "entrance": "" // Optional in each file, must has one in all files.
+    "producers": [], // Optional in each file "relations": [], // Optional in each file "entrance": "", // Optional in each file, must has one in all files.
 Entrance producer's ID.
+    "output": "" // Optional.
+Output producer's ID of workflow.
 }
 ```